What is a Shopify Backorder?

 Changes in trade policy or newly introduced tariffs can slow down shipments without warning.

-The recent U.S. tariff increases, especially 145% on Chinese imports, have disrupted global supply chains, affecting a wide range of products, including essential baby items and electronics.
+The U.S. tariff increases have disrupted global supply chains, affecting a wide range of products, including essential baby items and electronics.

 Customers will wait when the product is hard to find or worth the wait.
 If you're selling a limited-edition item, a high-ticket product, or something with a loyal following, backorders give people a way to reserve their spot.